daniamcode/ohmydown/README.md

 429: Sorry, too many requests right now\
 495: Sorry, that SSL certificate expired, check it out!\
 500-599: {url} is DOWN!

-# Notes
-This project was started using Create React App, you can find it in the cra folder, and then migrated to Next.js, that can be found in the nextjs folder.
-This is the up-to-date version.
-Inside that folder you will find another README file with the instructions to launch the App.